 Thomas Halford Knighton

-School Teacher at High Oakham Scool.
-Had been educated at High Oakham School and twice won the Duke of Portland's Prize for the best candidate to sit a public examination.
-He had a bursery to attend Henry Mellish School and went to study at Nottingham University were he obtained a BA.
+Educated at High Oakham School and twice won the Duke of Portland's Prize for the best candidate to sit a public examination.
+Awarded a bursery to attend Henry Mellish Grammar School, Hucknall, and later studied for a BA at University College Nottingham.

 - Family History